vikashkhati007/Cartoops/README.md

 - **Shopping Cart**: Users can add products to the cart and manage quantities.
 - **Checkout and Payments**: Integrated with **Stripe** for seamless payment processing.
 - **Responsive Design**: Optimized for mobile and desktop views.
+- - **ChatBot**: Chatbot which is user friendly to Gives Details about the product by query

 ## Technologies Used